Ferne McCann's partner wanted by police over nightclub acid attack

 “If you were there and saw anyone involved inside or leaving the nightclub, please get in touch.”

-The police search for Mr Collins comes just one day after Ms McCann revealed the couple had plans to wed.
+The police search for Collins comes just one day after Ferne revealed the couple had plans to wed.

 In an interview with OK! magazine, the 26-year-old said: “We’ve spoken about our wedding.